- This event has passed.

 - Improve awareness of common trauma disorders and risk factors across the lifespan for developing trauma disorders

-- Efficacy in awareness and use of clinical tools to assess for trauma-related disorders
+- Have the efficacy in awareness and use of clinical tools to assess for trauma-related disorders

-- Increased awareness for resources to improve one’s own level of trauma-informed care with this population
+- Increase their awareness for resources to improve one’s own level of trauma-informed care with this population

 Target Audience: This activity is intended for faculty and faculty trainees.